 Jacqueline Ikiua over the past five years has supported and been employed by the hospitality industry.
 Jacqueline started her journey many moons ago working weddings/events, front and back of house at Cornwall Park Garden Restaurant and other establishments.

 In 2014 her passion for the hospitality industry emerged again as the National Events and Sponsorship Manager for the Restaurant Association and became the Brand Marketing and Sponsorship Manager for Bidfood.
-She is now Creative Director for Origin to Table.
+She is now Creative Director for Origin to Table - Marketing and PR.

 Jacqueline is a committee member for the Lewisham Foundation (celebrating excellence in the Auckland Hospitality industry) and other initiatives for the community.
 With a Bachelor of Arts - Communication degree and love for hospo, she hopes to highlight the many initiatives of the trust and inspire students to pursue hospitality as an amazing career option.